-Singer Rita Ora is to perform at a Hampton Court Palace fundraising concert in aid of the Duke of Sussex’s Sentebale charity.
+The Duke of Sussex will be joined on stage by singer Rita Ora at a Hampton Court Palace fundraising concert in aid of his Sentebale charity.

-Harry will take to the stage to welcome Ora and Sentebale ambassador and spoken word performer George the Poet during the event on June 11, which is billed as a celebration of African and Western culture.
+Harry will welcome Ora and Sentebale ambassador and spoken word performer George the Poet during the event on Tuesday, which is billed as a celebration of African and Western culture.

 The concert will raise awareness and funds for Sentebale, the charity founded by the duke and Lesotho's Prince Seeiso, to support children and young people living with HIV and Aids in Lesotho, Botswana and Malawi – countries where the virus remains a leading cause of death.